alanng10/class-lang/Docue/Article/Word/a.md

 Word "support" has meaning that is assist entity.

-Word "demo" has meaning that is demostration.
+Word "demo" has meaning that is demonstration.

 Word "sample" has meaning that is example.